LittleBigRefresh/Docs/patching/psp.md

 ## Step 5: Finalize the setup!

 When all is set and ready to go, click the patch button.
-It should spit out the relevent files onto your console.
+It should spit out the relevant files onto your console.

 Now, safely eject the drive from your computer.